 3.2 HYPOTHESIS TESTING

-The regression analysis test is based on the F test, t test and R square coefficient, and their respective characteristics are described as follows:
+The regression analysis test is based on the F test, t test, and R-squared coefficient, and their respective characteristics are described as follows:

-3.2.1 Significance test of the estimated regression equation (F test): After confirming that the significance p value is < 0.05, the F test is performed and whether the coefficients of all independent variables 𝒃𝒊 are 0.
-Only when the coefficients are not 0 does it have predictive power.
+3.2.1 Significance test of the estimated regression equation (F test): After confirming that the significance p value is < 0.05, the F test is performed to determine whether the coefficients of all independent variables 𝒃𝒊 are 0.
+It has predictive power only when the coefficients are not zero (0).

 Null hypothesis